kohlschuetter/zedk/README.md

-# zedk — suite of useful UEFI tools
+# zedk: Useful UEFI tools

 ## What